 DATA PROTECTION (CONSENT/CONTACT FORMS)

 During admission to the school we send out consent and data checking forms for confirmation of details and signature as part of the school induction pack.
-Under the terms of the Data protection Act 1998 school must ensure that the information held about young people is accurate and up to date.
+Under the terms of the Data Protection Act 1998, school must ensure that the information held about young people is accurate and up to date.
 We request any change of details be forwarded to the office staff as soon as possible.
-School also sends a Privacy Notice which explains about data held on your child/ren.
+School also sends a Privacy Notice which explains the data held on your child/ren.